openphacts/ops-search/README.md

 You need to create a config file similar to [example.yaml](example.yaml) to configure the ElasticSearch data loading.

-A description of each element of the configuraton follows below:
+A description of each element of the configuration follows below:

 ### ElasticSearch